 RIGHT TO AN ACCOUNTING OF DISCLOSURES:

 You have a right to request an “accounting of disclosures.”
 This is a list of the disclosures we made of medical information about you.
 It will not include disclosures we have made for treatment, payment and healthcare operations, nor those made to your friends or family through our facility directory, or for disaster notification purposes.
-To request this accounting, you must submit your request in writing to the Health Information Management Department.
+To request this accounting, you must submit your request in writing to the hospital’s Privacy Officer.
 Your request must state a time period, which may not be longer than six years and may not include dates before April 21, 2003.
-Your request should indicate in what form you want the list paper or electronic).
+Your request should indicate in what form you want the list (paper or electronic).
 The first list you request within a 12 month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 RIGHT TO REVOKE: